Zhuomin-Zhou/MSclassification_pytorch/README.md

 # MSclassification_pytorch
-There are three classification model(ResNet18, VGG16, AlexNet).
+There are three classification model(ResNet18, VGG16, AlexNet), which are all included in backbone_Min.py

-The network is used for the classification task of MS events.
+The task is used for the classification task of MS events.

 The train_test.py includes the train and test.